gpillon/k4all/README.md

 ## Debugging Failed Setup

 Sometimes, the installation, could give you errors.
 When you login you may see some failed units.
 Run the command `journalctl -xu <failed_unit>` to see error details. _Feel free to comtibute, opening an issue_ :)

+During installation you can run `install-status.sh` to monitor the installation status.
+When the installation is completed, all the services should be in `loaded     active     exited` state. take a look to te pods also with `kubectl get pods -A`

+Be Aware: during the installation phase, some failing logs are normal!

 ## Building the ISO